bryancWA/bryancWA/README.md

 ![REST APIs](https://img.shields.io/badge/REST_APIs-20+_Hours-important)

 ---
-My name is **Bryan Clark** and I'm currently working as a Software Engineering Immersion Resident at Hack Reactor.
+My name is **Bryan Clark** and I'm currently working as a Software Engineer.
 I am a **Full Stack** developer who loves learning, solving problems, and recreating in the great outdoors.

 - 🔭 Currently looking for work as a **Web Developer**
 - 💬 Ask me about **web development, coding bootcamps, the great outdoors**